Key takeaways

 Project management accompanies the development process from the very beginning until launch.
 It comprises around 15% of the total app development cost.

 Project manager acts as a link between you and the development team.
-Not only do they manage the staff and make all deadlines meet, but they also consult the startup along the way and help in decision-making.
+Not only do they manage the staff and keep the project on track for the deadlines, but they also consult the startup along the way and help in decision-making.

 Worldwide hourly rates

-Now that we’ve spilt the beans and revealed our own Purrweb’s estimation, as well as the average cost of developing an app worldwide, let’s see how things are going in specific geographical regions.
+Now that we’ve revealed Purrweb’s estimation, as well as the average cost of developing an app worldwide, let’s see how things break down in specific geographical regions.

 We mentioned that one of the factors that influences the cost of building an app is the number of platforms you wish to cover.